 Ora modernized Old Hollywood glam with slicked-back waves, exposed roots, glossy lids, and a deep red-brown lip, created with Rimmel Stay Matte Liquid Lip Colour in Plum This Show ($5).

-Kesha's Twiggy-esque lashes are the center of an otherwise pared-down look of shaggy, loose waves and a natural lip.
+Eve's deep mauve lips and Twiggy-esque lashes are the center of an otherwise pared-down beauty look of shaggy, loose waves.

 Clarkson's reinvented French braid is making us do a double-take.
 The looped and knotted 'do is sure to end up on every wedding hair Pinterest board.

-Although we didn't get a peek at Beyoncé until she was seated in the audience, she made jaws drop (per usual) looking as though she'd just stepped off the set of Formation.
-Longtime makeup artist Sir John brushed up her brows with Glossier Boy Brow ($16) and blended the perfect bold purple-magenta lip using not two but three shades: L'Oreal Paris Colour Riche Matte Lip Liner in Strike A Matte-ch ($9) and a mix of both YSL Beauty Tatouage Couture Liquid Matte Lip Stain in Fuchsia Intime ($37) & Carmine Encounter ($37).
+Andra Day went for a retro and bold look for the red carpet.
+To get a similar look, try brushing up your brows with Glossier Boy Brow ($16) and blending the perfect bold purple-magenta lip using not two but three shades: L'Oreal Paris Colour Riche Matte Lip Liner in Strike A Matte-ch ($9) and a mix of both YSL Beauty Tatouage Couture Liquid Matte Lip Stain in Fuchsia Intime ($38) & Carmine Encounter ($38).